fortinetdev/terraform-provider-fortios/website/docs/r/fortios_wirelesscontroller_widsprofile.html.markdown

 * `eapol_pre_fail_thresh` - The threshold value for premature EAPOL-Failure flooding in specified interval.
 * `eapol_pre_fail_intv` - The detection interval for premature EAPOL-Failure flooding (1 - 3600 sec).
 * `deauth_unknown_src_thresh` - Threshold value per second to deauth unknown src for DoS attack (0: no limit).
+* `dynamic_sort_subtable` - true or false, set this parameter to true when using dynamic for_each + toset to configure and sort sub-tables, please do not set this parameter when configuring static sub-tables.

+The `ap_bgscan_disable_schedules` block supports:

+* `name` - Schedule name.

 ## Attribute Reference